or4/react-advanced/README.md

 # About

-In this repo I tried collect high level react features
+In this repo I tried to collect high level react features

 ## Useful links